 Back to Table of Contents

 Beginners often want to know “what tools should I buy for woodworking?” or “what tools should every woodworker have?”
-The ten essential tools that I use the most for DIY projects and building DIY furniture are personal protective equipment, tape measure, Multi-Mark, power drill, miter saw, Kreg Jig, sander, clamps, table saw and a circular saw.
+The 10 must-have woodworking tools I recommend for beginners are personal protective equipment, tape measure, Multi-Mark, power drill, miter saw, Kreg Jig, sander, clamps, table saw and a circular saw.